Latest guide to employee Right to Work Checks for UK employers

 If you would like to discuss your procedures or help conducting a compliance audit to ensure your processes are up to date, for instance before a sponsor licence renewal, please contact us sooner rather than later.

-From 6 April 2022 employers are no longer permitted to accept some physical documents as evidence of right to work and instead are expected to use the free UK Visas & Immigration (UKVI) online checking tool for all biometric card holders.
-The latest Home Office guidelines were also updated on 6 April with an appendix to support employers seeking guidance on what documentation Ukrainian nationals will need to prove their right to work.
+From 6 April 2022 employers were no longer permitted to accept some physical documents as evidence of right to work and instead are expected to use the free UK Visas & Immigration (UKVI) online checking tool for all biometric card holders.
+The latest Home Office guidelines were also updated on 6 April 2022 with an appendix to support employers seeking guidance on what documentation Ukrainian nationals will need to prove their right to work.

 We advise on all aspects of the ever-changing right to work check rules and how to avoid civil penalties, criminal sanction and related adverse consequences as a sponsor licence holder.
 To find out how we can help you keep on top of compliant right to work checks or to discuss any related UK immigration issues, please call us on 0207 033 9527 or click here to send us an email: